swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv [db and log options]
 ```

-See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging and `--dump-catalog-options` option.
+See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging and `--dump-catalog-options` option for using event id instead of origin id in myCatalog.csv.

 The above command will generate three files (event.csv, phase.csv and stations.csv) which contain the information needed by scrtdd to relocate the selected events.